hzdr-MedImaging/LyROI/README.md

 > - [`pytorch`](https://pytorch.org/get-started/locally/) (>= 2.1.2)

 1. Install `python` and `pytorch` (see requirements list above).

+   **Note: As of now, torch >=2.9.0 leads to severe performance reduction.
+Earlier versions are recommended.**
 2. Install `lyroi` as a package (recommended):
    ```
    pip install lyroi